-- Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others which will be upheld by all. - Work with staff and outside agencies to identify all forms of prejudice-driven bullying. - Actively provide systematic opportunities to develop pupils' social and emotional skills, including their resilience. - Recognise that bullying can be perpetrated or experienced by any member of the community, including adults and children (peer on peer abuse). - Discuss differences between people that could motivate bullying, as part of the delivery of the PHSE Curriculum - Provide a range of approaches for pupils, staff and parents/carers to access support and report concerns. - Challenge practice which does not uphold the values of tolerance, nondiscrimination and respect towards others. - Consider all opportunities for addressing bullying in all forms throughout the curriculum and supported with a range of approaches, such as through displays, assemblies, peer support and the School Council.
+- create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others which will be upheld by all. - work with staff and outside agencies to identify all forms of prejudice-driven bullying. - actively provide systematic opportunities to develop pupils' social and emotional skills, including their resilience. - recognise that bullying can be perpetrated or experienced by any member of the community, including adults and children (peer on peer abuse). - discuss differences between people that could motivate bullying, as part of the delivery of the PHSE Curriculum. - provide a range of approaches for pupils, staff and parents/carers to access support and report concerns. - challenge practice which does not uphold the values of tolerance, non-discrimination and respect towards others. - consider all opportunities for addressing bullying in all forms throughout the curriculum and supported with a range of approaches, such as through displays, assemblies and peer support.

-- Regularly update and evaluate our approaches to take into account the developments of technology and provide up-to-date advice and education to all members of the community regarding positive online behaviour. - Train ALL staff to identify all forms of bullying, follow the school policy and procedures (including recording and reporting incidents). - Proactively gather and record concerns and intelligence about bullying incidents and issues so as to effectively develop strategies to prevent bullying from occurring. - Take appropriate, proportionate and reasonable action, in line with existing school policies, for any bullying bought to the school's attention which involves or effects pupils, even when they are not on school premises. - Use a variety of techniques to resolve the issues between those who bully and those who have been bullied. - Work with other agencies and the wider school community to prevent and tackle concerns. - Celebrate success and achievements to promote and build a positive school ethos. - Encourage the community to use technology, especially mobile phones and social media, positively and responsibly.
+- regularly update and evaluate our approaches to take into account the developments of technology and provide up-to-date advice and education to all members of the community regarding positive online behaviour. - train ALL staff to identify all forms of bullying, follow the school policy and procedures (including recording and reporting incidents). - proactively gather and record concerns and intelligence about bullying incidents and issues so as to effectively develop strategies to prevent bullying from occurring. - take appropriate, proportionate and reasonable action, in line with existing school policies, for any bullying bought to the school's attention which involves or effects pupils, even when they are not on school premises. - use a variety of techniques to resolve the issues between those who bully and those who have been bullied. - work with other agencies and the wider school community to prevent and tackle concerns. - celebrate success and achievements to promote and build a positive school ethos. - encourage the community to use technology, especially mobile phones and social media, positively and responsibly.